VinnyNgo03/discord-chatbot/README.md

-Discord Chatbot using a fine-tuned Dialogpt-Medium model from the Hugging Face Transformers library.
-The chatbot sends generated dialogue in response to text from Discord.

-The model was fine-tuned using transcripts from Season 1 of Regular Show.
-The data was conversational dialogue involving the character "Rigby".
+Discord Conversational Chatbot using running on meta-llama/Llama-3.2-1B-Instruct sourced from Hugging Face.

+Chatbot accesses Discord using a specified token id loaded from a .env file.

+When a user sends a message through Discord, the chatbot will send a reply message to the same channel.
+To send a message to the bot, send a message through Discord beginning with !c.

+Example input:

+!c Hi, How are you.